14 January 2025

 Young people diagnosed with cancer and undergoing treatment often feel disconnected and isolated from their peers.

-Thanks to generous donations, we have been able to support fellow charity, Teenage Cancer Trust, and staff at the Royal Hospital for Children and Young People, to take 9 young people aged 13-17, who have been diagnosed with cancer to attend a residential weekend at Crieff Hydro Hotel.
+Thanks to generous donations, we have been able to support fellow charity, Teenage Cancer Trust, and staff at the Royal Hospital for Children and Young People, to take nine young people aged 13-17 who have been diagnosed with cancer to attend a residential weekend at Crieff Hydro Hotel.
 The trip provided the young people with an opportunity to get some respite from the day-to-day challenges of illness and treatment and immerse themselves in a world of fun and friendship.

 One of the participants told us: “I found new friends.
 Meeting kids with same condition, making me feel not alone.
 I feel happier.”